 Human communication is all about sharing and conveying emotions, ideas, and attitudes .
 A stubborn attitude on the part of the listener or the speaker may lead to a failure of communication.
 It is a well-known fact that we cannot learn anything unless we purge ourselves of our preconceived notions.

 Check your progress - 3

-- Note : a.
-Write your answer in the space given below - b.
+- b.
 Compare your answer with those given at the end of the unit. - i.
-What is the danger in premature evaluation of message .
+What is the danger in premature evaluation of message.

 SOME REMEDIES